faseelmo/noc_pysim/README.md

 python3 -m data.inspect_data
 ```

-### Training
+### 2. Training
-Training parameters can be modified in training/params.yaml
+Parameters for training can be modified in training/params.yaml
 Start the training using
 ```
 python3 -m training.train name_of_results_save_directory